 First, decide on your setting (destination).
 Next, imagine yourself or another character into that place.
 Now, think about one of those animals.
 What might it do if it gets surprised?
 What if it sees some tasty looking food?
 How would you react?
 What if that animal sneaks up on you or another person?
-What if that animal was in danger?
+What if that animal is in danger?
 How would you feel?
 What would you do?
 What action would you take?
 What if your plan didn’t work?
 What might happen next?
 Can you come up with a new solution?

 Here is a sheet to help you think of some ideas: